DataDog/documentation/content/en/watchdog/faulty_deployment_detection.md

 ## Overview

 Automatic Faulty Deployment Detection finds faulty code deployments within minutes, reducing mean time to detection (MTTD).
 Whenever code is deployed to production, Watchdog compares the performance of the new code version with previous versions to spot new types of errors introduced in a deployment.
-If Watchdog determines that a new deployment is faulty, details about the affected service will appear on the APM service page, as well as the resource page of the affected endpoints.
+If Watchdog determines that a new deployment is faulty, details about the affected service appears on the APM service page, as well as the resource page of the affected endpoints.

 When Watchdog finds that a currently active version is faulty, this is indicated by a yellow banner at the top of the APM service page, as in the screenshot below.
 The Deployments table at the bottom of the screen, which presents a history of deployments for the service, also indicates which versions Watchdog found to be faulty in the past.